-The Coalition paid membership dues of \$6,725 to the Association of Early Learning Coalitions, Inc. for each of the years ended June 30, 2022 and 2021.
+The Coalition paid membership dues of \$6,950 and \$6,725 to the Association of Early Learning Coalitions, Inc. for the years ended June 30, 2023 and 2022, respectively.

 7. LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS

 The Coalition has a policy to manage its liquidity and reserves following three guiding principles: operating within a prudent range of financial stability, maintaining adequate liquidity to fund near-term operations and maintaining sufficient reserves.
 The following table reflects the Coalition's financial assets, reduced by amounts not available for general expenditures within one year.